 Key soft skills that are put into application in the security industry include communication, analytical thinking/critical thinking, collaboration/teamwork, attention-to-detail, personal responsibility, and resilience.

 Communication is critical to maintain safety and security within an area and among the public.
-Think of the many situations when verbal de-escalation is used to prevent hard skills where the guard attempts to have an escalated patron comply to prevent a scene.
+Think of the many situations when verbal de-escalation is used to prevent hard skills where the security officer attempts to have an escalated patron comply to prevent a scene.
 Poor verbal communication skills often result in higher-level hard skills when it should always be the last resort.

 It’s important to have great judgment, be able to analyze and think critically, and implement problem solving.
 In analytical thinking you mentally process or break down complex or comprehensive information into parts or basic principles.
 Then you begin to think critically to carefully evaluate the information and determine how to interpret it in order to make sound judgment.
 From this you begin to solve the problem or find the most appropriate solution.
 In any number of circumstances you analyze the situation and weigh the pros and cons of each.
 For instance, when speaking with a suspicious subject and analyzing their honesty to weigh the plausibility of their story against the reality of the scenario.

-In many cases you may have one security working a facility solo but when even one person is added to the equation then the ability to work together becomes vital to the outcome of security.
+In many cases you may have one security officer working a facility solo but when even one person is added to the equation then the ability to work together becomes vital to the outcome of security.
 Personalities clash because of ego, bullying, or arguments between management and a team.
 Teamwork coordinated right produces an effective outcome.
 No matter how good any individual might be, they need to rely on other members of their team to be effective.
 Learn to appreciate those other team members for a cohesive unit.
 Learn how to properly deal with conflicts and disagreements in a healthy and constructive way so there’s opportunity for individual growth and strengthening of workplace relationships.

 Security personnel are trained to notice different details that apply to their job.
 If personnel are looking for public activity they may notice trash, cigarette butts, and empty bottles in atypical places where public access is either frequent or seldom.
 Security is looking for a patron who is acting in a manner that is out of the ordinary such as erratic, nervous, sweating profusely, consistently watching personnel or authority rather than going about their business, or repeatedly returning to the same location.
 They are also looking for changes in the property such as open or moved gates, unlocked doors or windows, new vehicles, and unattended packages or bags.